Guy Fawkes Night: Guy Fawkes Day

-Songs, Guys and decline
+Songs, Guys and later developments

 One notable aspect of the Victorians' commemoration of Guy Fawkes Night was its move away from the centres of communities, to their margins.
 Gathering wood for the bonfire increasingly became the province of working-class children, who solicited combustible materials, money, food and drink from wealthier neighbours, often with the aid of songs.
 Most opened with the familiar "Remember, remember, the fifth of November, Gunpowder Treason and Plot".
 The earliest recorded rhyme, from 1742, is reproduced below alongside one bearing similarities to most Guy Fawkes Night ditties, recorded in 1903 at Charlton on Otmoor:

 Organised entertainments also became popular in the late 19th century, and 20th-century pyrotechnic manufacturers renamed Guy Fawkes Day as Firework Night.
 Sales of fireworks dwindled somewhat during the First World War, but resumed in the following peace.
 At the start of the Second World War celebrations were again suspended, resuming in November 1945.
 For many families, Guy Fawkes Night became a domestic celebration, and children often congregated on street corners, accompanied by their own effigy of Guy Fawkes.
 This was sometimes ornately dressed and sometimes a barely recognisable bundle of rags stuffed with whatever filling was suitable.
 A survey found that in 1981 about 23 per cent of Sheffield schoolchildren made Guys, sometimes weeks before the event.
 Collecting money was a popular reason for their creation, the children taking their effigy from door to door, or displaying it on street corners.
 But mainly, they were built to go on the bonfire, itself sometimes comprising wood stolen from other pyres—"an acceptable convention" that helped bolster another November tradition, Mischief Night.
 Rival gangs competed to see who could build the largest, sometimes even burning the wood collected by their opponents; in 1954 the Yorkshire Post reported on fires late in September, a situation that forced the authorities to remove latent piles of wood for safety reasons.
 Lately, however, the custom of begging for a "penny for the Guy" has almost completely disappeared.
 In contrast, some older customs still survive; in Ottery St Mary residents run through the streets carrying flaming tar barrels, and since 1679 Lewes has been the setting of some of England's most extravagant 5 November celebrations, the Lewes Bonfire.